MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/how-to-lease-ra.md

 ms.reviewer: krbjoran
 ---

-# How to Lease Remote Assist licenses to external users
+# How to provide Remote Assist licenses to external users

 This document assumes that you have read our [Remote Assist External Collaboration Scenarios](out-of-tenant-overview.md) document.